SeregaSE/ws-rpc-messaging/README.md

 ## How to use

-For working examples and more information [see examples dir](/tree/master/examples)
+For working examples and more information [see examples](/examples)

 ### Server